Importing and registering a vehicle in Europe can be a complicated journey, especially if the vehicle comes from outside the European Union.

 In the case of vehicles manufactured or registered in a country outside the European Union, it is essential to go through customs control, either at the port or on the road.

-These controls include the verification of documents, physical inspection of goods and payment of the corresponding fees.
+These controls include document verification, physical inspection of goods and payment of the corresponding fees.

 Once this procedure has been completed, you will receive the DUA (Single Administrative Document), which is necessary for the subsequent registration of the vehicle.